garfix/nligems/doc/internals.md

 - Execute commands (virtual assistants)
 - Keeping a conversation alive (chatbots)
 - Help the user make a selection by asking directed questions (decision support: IR-NLI, WISBER)
+- Help the user fix a problem (troubleshooting: SOPHIE)
 - Locate information in raw text sources (information retrieval)
 - Create a paraphrase of a story (story understanding)
 - Prototype / proof-of-concept (show how a certain technique can be used)